kevbrain/apicastsix/doc/parameters.md

 **Default:** lazy

 Defines how to load the configuration.
-Boot will require configuration when the gateway starts.
+Boot will request the configuration to the API manager when the gateway starts.
-Lazy will load it on demand on incoming request.
+Lazy will load it on demand for each incoming request (to guarantee a complete refresh on each request `APICAST_CONFIGURATION_CACHE` should be 0).

 ### `APICAST_BACKEND_CACHE_HANDLER`